 '''

-IceBox.Service.IceStorm=IceStormService,35:createIceStorm
+IceBox.Service.IceStorm=IceStormService,34:createIceStorm

 '''

 IceBox uses the information provided in the entry point specification to compose a library name.
-For the IceStorm example shown above, IceBox on Windows would compose the library name IceStormService35.dll.
-If IceBox is compiled with debug information, it appends a d to the library name, so the name becomes IceStormService35d.dll instead.
+For the IceStorm example shown above, IceBox on Windows would compose the library name IceStormService34.dll.
+If IceBox is compiled with debug information, it appends a d to the library name, so the name becomes IceStormService34d.dll instead.

 The exact name of the library that is loaded depends on the naming conventions of the platform IceBox executes on.
-For example, on an OS X machine, the library name is libIceStormService35.dylib.
+For example, on Apple machines, the library name is libIceStormService34.dylib.

-If the simple name does not include a leading path, the shared library or DLL must reside in a directory that appears in PATH on Windows or the shared library search path (such as LD_LIBRARY_PATH) on POSIX systems.
+The shared library or DLL must reside in a directory that appears in PATH on Windows or the shared library search path (such as LD_LIBRARY_PATH) on POSIX systems.